Hey there friends! It’s Bjork, checking in for Pinch of Yum’s monthly traffic and income report.

 Those of you that follow Lindsay on Instagram or Facebook might have noticed that we’ve been looking into different studio spaces.
 The studio space would allow us to create a permanent “Pinch of Yum space” to set up for photography and video.
 The latter of which (video) I’d like to chat about.

 I’ve brought up video a lot in these monthly reports.
 Here’s why I think it’s important: As more and more recipes are posted online the value of a recipe will go down.
-The supply of online recipes will continue to climb, which means the they’ll become more of a commodity, which means that there will be lots of display advertising space available because of the massive number of recipes that are available online.
-For advertisers, a click is a click, regardless of it’s coming from a popular blog or a brand new blog.
+The supply of online recipes will continue to climb, which means they’ll become more of a commodity, which means that there will be lots of display advertising space available because of the massive number of recipes that are available online.
+For advertisers, a click is a click, regardless of its coming from a popular blog or a brand new blog.
 If someone is willing to get paid poorly for displaying ads on their site, then the advertiser is okay with that and will happily pay less.
 The more content that is created the more people there are that are okay getting paid really poorly for displaying ads on their site.

 So why is video so important?

 Video is important because the thing that’s in high demand online is trust and connection, and one of the best ways to establish trust and connection online is through the use of video.
-The other advantage with video is that the barrier to entry is higher, which means that less people will do it.
+The other advantage with video is that the barrier to entry is higher, which means that fewer people will do it.
 If you’re able to create something that’s in high demand (trust and connection), and not as many people are doing it (supply), then you’re in a good place.

 So far the studio space stuff has been “just looking.”
 When we do finally decide on a space we’ll have to add a kitchen, which will most likely result in a month with a negative income report (gulp).